Alsager: Governance

+Administrative history

+Alsager was historically a township within the ancient parish of Barthomley, which formed part of the Nantwich hundred of Cheshire.
+From the 17th century onwards, parishes were gradually given various civil functions under the poor laws, in addition to their original ecclesiastical functions.
+In some cases, including Barthomley, the civil functions were exercised by each township separately rather than the parish as a whole.
+In 1866, the legal definition of 'parish' was changed to be the areas used for administering the poor laws, and so Alsager became a civil parish.
+Alsager subsequently also became a separate ecclesiastical parish from Barthomley in 1898 following the completion of St Mary Magdalene's Church.
+(The earlier Christ Church at Alsager had been a chapel of ease to St Bertoline's at Barthomley.)

+In 1894, Alsager was made a local government district.
+Later that year, local government districts were reconstituted as urban districts under the Local Government Act 1894.

+Alsager Urban District was abolished in 1974 under the Local Government Act 1972.
+A successor parish called Alsager was established covering area of the abolished urban district, with its parish council taking the name Alsager Town Council.
+District-level functions passed to Congleton Borough Council.
+In 2009, Cheshire East Council was created, taking over the functions of the borough council and Cheshire County Council, which were both abolished.

 Culture

 The town is home to Alsager Community Theatre (ACT), an amateur drama group founded in 1973.
-ACT puts on its productions at Alsager Civic and at nearby Little Moreton Hall.
+ACT puts on its productions at Alsager Civic Centre and at nearby Little Moreton Hall.

 Alsager Arts Centre, formerly housed on Manchester Metropolitan University's Alsager campus, had a public programme of touring new performances and visual art work presented in two seasons (September–November and January–March).
-The centre moved to the university's Crewe campus when the Alsager campus closed under the title of the Axis Arts Centre, but closed in spring 2019, because of the planned withdrawal of the university from Crewe.
+The centre moved to the university's Crewe campus when the Alsager campus closed under the title of the Axis Arts Centre but it was closed in spring 2019 because of the planned withdrawal of the university from Crewe.
 The Arts Centre hosted performance companies such as Forced Entertainment and artists such as Bobby Baker.

 Alsager hosts the annual Alsager Music Festival which takes place in Milton Gardens.
-In August 2010 Alsager hosted the first annual Alsager Arts Festival.
-In 2020 the Alsager Music Festival was cancelled due to funding issues caused by requirements for additional security being provided for future events.
+In August 2010, Alsager hosted the first annual Alsager Arts Festival.